Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 3. Use a Humane Trap to Bait the Squirrel

-Another effective method on how to get squirrels out of your house is to use humane traps.
+Using humane traps is another effective method to get squirrels out of your house.

-They are various kinds of traps available that are designed to help with squirrel removal.
-Just follow the directions on how to use the traps correctly for optimum results.
+There are various kinds of traps available designed to help with squirrel removal.
+For optimum results, follow the directions correctly when using the traps.

 You can lure this squirrel into the trap by coating the trap with peanut butter.

-You can also place treats the squirrel love eating inside the trap to attract them, such as peanuts, sugary sweets, walnut, acorns, etc.
+You can also place treats the squirrels love eating inside the trap to attract them, such as peanuts, sugary sweets, walnuts, and acorns.

-Set the trap carefully in the area where you suspect the squirrel of infestation.
+Set the trap carefully where you suspect the squirrel is infested.
 Quietly close the doors and leave the room to wait for the squirrel to be lured into the trap.

-Patience is advised here if it seems like it’s taking a while to bait the squirrel.
+Patience is advised if baiting the squirrel seems to be taking a while.
 The key is always to check the trap daily and re-bait if necessary.

 You can then take the trap outside and release the trapped squirrel by carefully opening the trap door while standing behind the trap.

-The squirrel here will usually bolt immediately out of the trap and into its new outdoor location.
+The squirrel here usually immediately bolts out of the trap and into its new outdoor location.

 4. Use Repellent

-Another handy tool on how to get squirrels out of your house is the use of repellents.
+Another handy tool for getting squirrels out of your house is repellents.

-There are certain smells that the squirrel does not like, and these smells can chase them away from your home, but then it’s only fair to state here that it does not always work.
+There are certain smells that the squirrel does not like, which can chase them away from your home, but it’s only fair to state here that it does not always work.

-You can soak some rags with cider vinegar and place them in the room where your squirrel resides.
+You can soak some rags with cider vinegar and place them in your squirrel’s room.

 Once the squirrel smells the vinegar, it will head for the nearest exit.